baloneysammitch/tiki_treasure/readme.md

 Things I've learned

+## General

+* By default the VConsole connects to the wrong port.
+Use 29009 instead.
+Tilde (~) is a nice shortcut.

 ## Textures
 * Make sure your texture dimensionsa are divisible by 2
 * Sometimes a png transparency is masquerading as black alpha value